 Why would biometrics not be accurate?

 The technical challenges of automated recognition of individuals based on their biological and behavioral characteristics are inherent in transforming analog (facial image, fingerprint, voice pattern) to digital information (patterns, minutiae) that can then be processed, compared and matched with effective algorithms.

 There are about 30 minutiae (specific points) in a fingerprint scan obtained by a live fingerprint reader.

 The U.S. Federal Bureau of Investigation (FBI) has evidenced that no two individuals can have more than eight minutiae in common.

-Recognition decisions in biometric systems have to be taken in real-time and, therefore, computing efficiency is critical in biometric apps.
+Recognition decisions in biometric systems must be taken in real-time.
+Therefore, computing efficiency is critical in biometric apps.

 It is not the case in biometric forensics, where real-time recognition is not a requirement.

 Facial recognition is the most natural means of biometric identification.
 The face recognition system does not require any contact with the person.